Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 Challenges include maintaining 3D scene consistency and avoiding disocclusion artifacts or distorted geometry when the camera undergoes significant movement or viewpoint changes.
 Generating high-fidelity novel views that are consistent with previous frames is difficult.
 Ensuring smooth and natural camera transitions, free from jitter or abrupt changes, is crucial for cinematic quality.
 Providing intuitive user interfaces for specifying complex 3D camera paths and parameters remains an open area.
-Boosting Camera Motion~\cite{cheong2024boosting}, MotionMaster~\cite{hu2024motionmaster}, OmniCam~\cite{yang2025omnicamunifiedmultimodalvideo}, and ReCamMaster~\cite{bai2025recammaster} are among works aiming to improve the quality and control of camera movements.
-Techniques like VD3D~\cite{bahmani2024vd3d, bahmani2025vd3d}, Aether~\cite{zhu2025aether}, and GenDoP~\cite{zhang2025gendop} explore complex 3D scene understanding and camera path generation.
-The latest work Voyager~\cite{huang2025voyagerlongrangeworldconsistentvideo} introduces a world caching scheme and smooth video sampling, and Follow-Your-Creation~\cite{ma2025followcreation} utilizes the temporal pack inference strategy to keep the long-term consistency, respectively.
+ReCamMaster~\citep{bai2025recammaster} aims to improve the quality and control of camera movements.
+Techniques like VD3D~\citep{bahmani2025vd3d}, Aether~\citep{zhu2025aether}, and GenDoP~\citep{zhang2025gendop} explore complex 3D scene understanding and camera path generation.
+The latest work Voyager~\citep{huang2025voyagerlongrangeworldconsistentvideo} introduces a world caching scheme and smooth video sampling, and Follow-Your-Creation~\citep{ma2025followcreation} utilizes the temporal pack inference strategy to keep the long-term consistency, respectively.